sguzmanm/i-am-sergio-guzman/README.md

 ## Goal and technologies

 The aim for this project is to show employees and work partners (previous, current and/or future) what I have done and what are my skills in software development.
-In order to accomplish this, I created a static webpage using standard web technologies (HTML5,CSS3 and vanilla JS) and Bootstrap (only its CSS stylesheets).
+In order to accomplish this, I created a static webpage using standard web technologies (HTML5,CSS3 and vanilla JS) and Bootstrap.
 Bootstrap helps with the responsiveness of the website with its 12 column grid and adaptable navigation bar.

 ## How to run